Overview#

 Model tests check the correctness of models.
 Adding a new model follows a process similar to adding a new operator.

 Python test coverage checks the unit test coverage on an operator.
-The coverage tool is used when invoking a unit test and the tool will collect lines covered by unit tests and compute a coverage rate.
+The coverage tool can be used when invoking a unit test and the tool will collect lines covered by unit tests and compute a coverage rate.

 Test coverage are summarized during an unit test and the daily full unit test job.
 The unit test coverage data are reported on the FlagGems website.